rafael2k/ppkb-layouts/README.md

 Now that you know in theory how scan codes and symbols work it’s time to learn how you can change them.
 The following sections describe how to change the scan codes in the userspace or kernel driver and how to change the symbols in xkb or kbd.
 Unless you need specific raw scan codes for something, the provided drivers should be enough and you “only” need to concern yourself with xkb, and/or kbd if you use TTY.

 To make your own layout, you can use any of the fully defined base layouts (`xkb/pp basic`, `xkb/pp-driver full`, `kbd/ppkb-altgr`, `kbd/ppkb-driver-full.map`) as a starting point or modify any other one to your liking.
 You should decide what kind of driver you want to use first so you know what scan code to map what symbol to, although you can always change that later of course.
 If you want to use an Fn layer on keys other than those that have one by default, you have to use a layout with a modified driver, so use a layout with “driver” in its name as a reference.
 Otherwise, use one that doesn’t.
 Or make your own driver scan code mapping as well.
-Or just tell me what kind of layout you’d like to use and I’ll do it for you if I have the time.
-You can contact me via any of the methods from [phal.io/links](https://phal.io/links).
+Or just tell me what kind of layout you’d like to use and I’ll do it for you if I have the time, see [Requesting Custom Layouts](#requesting-custom-layouts).

 ### xkb